Shephard010/GoIT-homework-01/README.md

-# Tutorial-fullstack-GoIT2023
+# Fullstack-GoIT2023-homework-01
-In this repository I will place my work during my studies at the GoIT school on the fullstack developer 2023 course
+In this repository I will place my work during my studies at the GoIT school on the fullstack developer 2023 course.